AI Life Insurance Underwriting: How Automated Approval Works in 2026

 This article is for educational purposes only.
 Prices and Medical Exams may vary based on age, health, and lifestyle.

-This guide breaks down exactly how AI underwriting works, which data sources insurers use to evaluate you, how it impacts your rates, the real risks around bias and privacy, and when a traditional medical exam is still unavoidable.
+This guide breaks down exactly how AI underwriting works in 2026, which data sources insurers use to evaluate you, how it impacts your rates, the real risks around bias and privacy, and when a traditional medical exam is still unavoidable.
 Whether you're shopping for your first policy or reconsidering your existing coverage, understanding how AI determines your life insurance approval can help you find better coverage at a lower cost.

 Key Pinch Points

-• AI underwriting decisions now take as little as 12 minutes
+• AI underwriting decisions now take as little as 12 minutes on average

-• 500–1,500+ variables analyzed per application — no exam needed
+• 500 to 1,500+ variables analyzed per application with no exam needed

 Ohio Life Insurance - Save up to 70% Off